saranvantoc/Veruscoin-Miner-Web-Server/README.md

 # Cloudhosts

-Some Cloudhosts will give you free credit for signing up while its not convinent long term due to pricing to mine from VPS servers.
-The Cloudhosts mentioned below will give you some free credit you can then create droplets and start mining VRSC.
+Some Cloudhosts will give you free credit for signing up while its not convinent long term due to pricing.
+You can start to mine VerusCoin from VPS servers this will give you a basic understanding on how to mine VerusCoin (VRSC).
+The Cloudhosts mentioned below will give you some free credit you can use these credits to create droplets and start mining VRSC in the Cloud.

 | Hosting Service| Free Credit| Link |
 | ----------- | ----------- |----------- |